 The good news is that many of these cases can be dismissed or the penalties minimized with the proper strategy.

 If you want to increase your chances at getting the case dismissed, reduced, or the penalties lessened after being arrested for carrying a concealed weapon in Florida, then contact our criminal defense attorney as soon as possible.

 Over the years, we’ve had very good success in getting these charges dismissed or penalties minimized and keeping criminal records clean.
 Our strategy has worked time and time again, so we can be trusted to help.

 Sean McQuaid is a top-rated criminal defense attorney in Pinellas County.
 He has handled countless carrying concealed weapons charges in his career.
-He is the President of the St. Petersburg Bar Association, a group of 1,100 lawyers and judges in the area.
-He is the managing partner at Battaglia, Ross, Dicus & McQuaid, P.A., one of Tampa Bay’s most prestigious law firms with the reputation and connections to make things happen.
+He was the President of the St. Petersburg Bar Association, a group of 1,100 lawyers and judges in the area from 2020-21.
+He is the managing partner at Battaglia, Ross, Dicus & McQuaid, P.A., St. Petersburg’s oldest law firm.
+We have the reputation and connections to make things happen for you.

 With decades of experience helping people like you, we believe there is no better place to help you fight a concealed weapon charge in Florida.

 Contact us today for a free consultation to get started or CALL (727) 381-2300